SkoolNotes/Taproot/2020BIO101/KBhBIO101Inheritance.md

 - AB => AB
 - O => OO

+(psst... this :point_up: is a pundett square, just not in the square form because that's apparently "too easy" and "does the work for you").

 **O is the "recessive" trait: that anything like A or B will overtake the O enzyme**

 - AB+O => A, B, 50% split